mehmetozturk61/mehmetozturk61/README.md

 ### Hi there 👋

+🔭 I'm currently studying computer science at Bilkent University.

+🤔 I'm interested in machine learning.

+⭐ I have a bronze medal in the International Olympiads on Astronomy and Astrophysics.

 <!--
 **IAmPeaCoN/IAmPeaCoN** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.